lhw/ttt-server/README.md

 ```
 ## Build information

 If you want to build this image yourself git clone this repository, go into src and build the Dockerfile.
-Due to the fact, that the garrysmod, etc files are updated every time on the volumes a rebuild should not be necessary.
+Due to the fact, that garrysmod, etc are updated every time on the volumes a rebuild should not be necessary.

 This image is build on https://github.com/Hackebein/docker-steamcmd for steamcmd.